 SURREY – Fraser Health has facilitated an agreement between Madison and Lakeshore Care Facilities and the Hospital Employees Union (HEU) that represents their employees.
 The negotiated agreement will see continuity of care maintained at both sites with all existing workers retaining their positions, and provides employees the opportunity to vote for union certification 30 days after the new contractor assumes responsibility for each of the two care contracts.

 “We are very pleased we were able to ensure seniors receive the best care possible and that means maintaining their connection to the staff that have been caring for them for years,” said Adrian Dix, Minister of Health.
-“This agreement shows that the people who call residential care their home have a right to the best care possible from faces that are familiar to them, and that the rights of workers will be respected.”
+“This agreement shows that the people who call long term care their home have a right to the best care possible from faces that are familiar to them, and that the rights of workers will be respected.”

 Madison and Lakeshore Care Facilities are owned by The Care Group.
 The Care Group has contracted Pro Vita Care Management Inc. (Pro Vita) to provide care services at its two facilities.
 Pro Vita will assume responsibility for Lakeshore on August 8 and for Madison on September 12.
 If a majority of employees at a site vote in favour of Hospital Employees’ Union (HEU) representation, Pro Vita will voluntarily recognize the HEU as the exclusive bargaining agent.
 Each Pro Vita site will have a separate bargaining unit.

 “We looked at all of our options, we worked closely with our contractor and the HEU and I want to thank both of them for finding a way to retain this staff, retain continuity of care for our residents and for working towards a solution that benefits everyone involved,” said Jim Sinclair, Fraser Health Board Chair.
 “We said we would work with the parties to find a better solution, and that’s exactly what we did.
 This provides stability that residents need because all employees will be offered a job.”